StatTag/StatWrap/docs/SourceControlIntegration.md

 2. The repository is located in the root of the project folder

 We do **not** assume that every project will have source control, so features based on that will only be accessible when source control is detected.

+## Support

+We will look to see if the project root has source control or not.
+If not, we don't return any information and are done.
+If it does have source history, when the user clicks on a file in the asset view, we will do a call to get the commit history **for that file**.
+We will always do this real-time, and we won't cache any of the source control information in a StatWrap file.

+Right now, we will show the commit history (message, committer, timestamp) in a panel in the asset details view.
+We will consider more features in the future.